MaddieM4/longjobs/README.md

       longjobs -g nix-build nix       # Add a pgrep watch for 'nix-build' processes longjobs -c                     # Clear all watches
-      longjobs -o                     # Print with one-line output
+      longjobs -o                     # Print with one-line output longjobs -a                     # Print raw accumulator output (under the hood stuff)

 The normal output is pretty good for general shell usage.
 The one-line output is good for status bars.